 Divorce Attorneys located in Easton, Pennsylvania providing legal advice regarding Marriage & Divorce in Lehigh, Monroe & Northampton Counties.

-The Divorce Attorneys at our Easton Family Law Office have helped numerous men and women through the Divorce process in Northampton County, Lehigh County and throughout the Lehigh Valley.
-Our Divorce Lawyers in Easton, Pennsylvania are here to help, whether an uncontested divorce, a high asset separation or a no-fault divorce.
+The Divorce Attorneys at our Easton Family Law Office have helped numerous men and women through the Northampton County Divorces, Lehigh County Divorces and Divorces throughout the Lehigh Valley.
+Our Northampton County Divorce Lawyers in Easton, Pennsylvania are here to help, whether an uncontested divorce, a high asset separation or a no-fault divorce.
+Our Divorce Attorneys handle all aspects of divorce, including alimony, child support, child custody and domestic violence.

 Decisions at each phase of divorce have immediate and long-term ramifications.
-Our experienced Divorce Attorneys in Easton are adept at protecting your interests while finding creative solutions and resolving your divorce in the most expeditious manner.
-The Family Law Attorneys in local office aim to minimize the animosity and expense, limit the impact on your children and foster a positive parenting relationship going forward.
+Whether child custody is at issue or not, our experienced Divorce Attorneys in Easton are adept at protecting your interests while finding creative solutions and resolving your divorce in the most expeditious manner.
+The Family Law Attorneys in our Lehigh Valley office aim to minimize the animosity and expense, limit the impact on your children and foster a positive parenting relationship going forward.
 However, if your spouse is unwilling to reach an agreement, our Lehigh Valley Divorce Attorneys will pursue, if necessary, aggressive measures in order to ensure that your rights are fully protected.

 Divorce Lawyers in our Easton Family Law Office will guide you through the process, helping you put your emotions in perspective so that you can make informed decisions for yourself and your family.
-Family Lawyers in our law office represent men and women, at all levels of income, including professionals and business owners in the Allentown, Bethlehem & Easton area, Northampton County & Lehigh County.
+Divorce Attorneys in our Northampton County Family Law Office represent men and women, at all levels of income, including professionals and business owners in the Allentown, Bethlehem & Easton area, Northampton County & Lehigh County.

-When seeking a divorce in the Lehigh Valley, one or both spouse may be entitled to certain legal relief.
+When seeking a contested or uncontested divorce in the Lehigh Valley, one or both spouse may be entitled to certain legal relief.
 That relief may include Equitable Distribution, Support Payments in the form of Alimony or Spousal Support and Child Custody Determinations.
 In addition, there may be tax consequences and immigration consequences stemming from a divorce.
+Additionally, Lehigh County & Northampton County follow slightly different procedures in divorce cases.

-At the initial divorce consultation, in our Easton, Pennsylvania law office our family lawyers will discuss a number of issues.
+At the initial divorce consultation, in our Easton, Pennsylvania law office our divorce lawyers will discuss a number of issues with you.
 The divorce attorney will discuss the reasons why you or your partner are seeking a divorce.
 A divorce lawyer will discuss the marital assets to determine what property may be marital and what property may be separately owned.
 You and the divorce lawyer will discuss the relative income of you and your partner.
 We will discuss any savings and retirements accounts.
 Finally our Divorce Attorneys will discuss any child custody considerations.

 During & after our initial divorce consultation we will review with you the possible financial liabilities you and your spouse may have to each other.
-A family lawyer will review will you a precursory outlook of any child custody matters.
+A divorce lawyer will review will you a precursory outlook of any child custody matters.
 Your divorce attorney will ascertain whether a divorce is best filed as a no-fault or uncontested divorce.
-Our divorce lawyers will help determine whether discovery and court hearings are needed in your Lehigh Valley Divorce.
+If their are multiple venues for the divorce filing, the divorce attorney may discuss whether your divorce is best filed in Lehigh or Northampton County or another jurisdiction.
+Our divorce lawyers will help determine whether discovery and court hearings are needed in your Lehigh County or Northampton County Divorce.

 Total Attorney Fees in our Lehigh Valley Divorce Cases: